-For advice on working with existing interfaith groups, contact Habitat of East King County (Washington).
+-For advice on working with existing interfaith groups, please contact Habitat of East King County (U.S.) • The desire to accept and validate one another's perspectives.

 The planning team might devise a tentative agenda for an exploratory meeting, which might include: